seletskiy/hastur/README.md

 hastur is a tool for launching systemd-nspawn containers without need of manual configuration.

-It will setup networking, base root fs and even overlay fs for containers for you.
+It will setup networking, base root FS and even overlay FS for containers for you.

 Primary usecase for hastur is supporting testcases for distributed systems and